ppy/osu-wiki/wiki/Beatmaps/en.md

 There are also secondary sources of beatmaps, which are **neither checked nor operated by the osu!team**.
 However, they are available on the forums and appreciated by the community.
 Such sources include:

 - third-party beatmap mirrors hosted off a platform;
-- Player-made packs and compilations shared via [p2p-networks](https://en.wikipedia.org/wiki/Peer-to-peer "Wikipedia: Peer-to-peer") such as BitTorrent.
+- player-made packs and compilations shared via [p2p-networks](https://en.wikipedia.org/wiki/Peer-to-peer "Wikipedia"), such as BitTorrent.

 ## Beatmaps and community